matthew-brett/dyneweb/personal.rst

 .. image:: _static/matthew_sm.jpg
    :alt: Matthew Brett
-   :align: center

 Valia took this picture.
-I have not link for her, only my thanks.
+I have no link for her, only my thanks.

 .. include:: contact.txt